XarkLabs/BenEaterVHDL/readme.md

 NOTE: The TinyFPGA-A2 board does not have a clock source other than the internal oscillator.
 This oscillator can vary by +/-5% (per datasheet).
 If you get "unlucky" it is possible that the oscillator will be off too much for reliable 9600 baud communication.
 Of the three XO2 parts I tried, two worked fine, but one printed garbage.
 I hooked up a logic analyzer and found that its 9600 baud was closer to 10525 baud.
 When I entered this into my terminal program (Tera Term), the "garbage" decoded fine.
 If you have trouble, you may be able to "guess" a few hundred baud faster or slower and get it working.

+UPDATE: Due to the above issue (and to allow baud rates other than 9600), there is now simple optional "auto-baud" functionality enabled (but still defaults to 9600 baud).
+To use this hook "pin10_sda" for TinyFPGA-A2 or "scl" for MicrowavemontFPGA to the TX of the serial adapter (i.e., TX from PC is RX into FPGA).
+Then type "U" (ideally) a few times after reset and the FPGA should switch to match the incoming baud rate.
+This will compensate for TinyFPGA internal oscillator speed as well as allow other baud rates (e.g., 115,200).

 This design uses a fairly small amount of FPGA resources and should be very easily be moved to other FPGAs.

 On the MachXO2-1200 here is the resource use (on TinyFPGA-A2 board):